HVAC Schools in Connecticut – Degrees & Certification

 • S-10: Limited Heating and Cooling Journeyperson (applicable to hot water or steam systems for buildings less than four stories with a total heat load <500,000 BTUs, steam pressure <15 lbs, and cooling installations up to 35 tons; open to people who completed a registered apprenticeship program or equivalent training)

-Applications for journeyperson licenses cost $120, while for contractors the cost is $150.
-For details about the prerequisites, testing (i.e., relevant business, law, and trade examinations), and renewal procedures surrounding each of these state licenses, please check out the Department of Consumer Protection HVAC License Handbook.
+Applications for journeyperson licenses require a fee.
+Licenses must be renewed annually.
+For details about the prerequisites, testing (i.e., relevant business, law, and trade examinations), and renewal procedures surrounding each of these state licenses, please check out the Department of Consumer Protection HVAC Licensure Handbook.

 Farheen Gani